 What do mentors do?

-The Notes on Mentoring in Unit 4 give a good summary of what a mentor is expected to do in practical terms: visiting the candidate twice to observe their teaching and being available by telephone or e-mail to give advice and encouragement.
+The The Role Of A Mentor give a good summary of what a mentor is expected to do in practical terms: visiting the candidate twice to observe their teaching and being available by telephone or e-mail to give advice and encouragement.

-You can download a helpful guide that was part of a presentation about mentoring given at the Teachers Conference during the 2017 AGM & Conference Weekend by Anne Robertson.
+You can download a helpful guide that was part of Anne Robertson's presentation about mentoring given at the 2023 Teachers Virtual Conference.

 Paperwork for mentors